bingjingjiayou/final_project/README.md

 ## Data

 I will use the data from https://dcc.icgc.org/search.
 Examining clinical data, there are 106 tumor samples, and 41 are defined by me as high incidence age group and 65 are identified as other age groups.
-The specific files are available are here [donor.tsv].
+The specific files are available are here [clinical/donor.tsv].

 ## Milestone 1